cloudreach/react-questions/README.md

 We have a component that is managing its own state.
 Refactor it so the state is managed using Redux.

 ## Question 3
-There is a component with a bug - it renders empty on page load.
+There is a bug in the `Accordion` component where it doesn't correctly expand.
 Can you fix it?
 It may be something to do with component lifecycles.

 ## Question 4